2024 GOP presidential contenders criticize debt ceiling deal

 The former president raised or suspended the debt limit three times while he was in office, and the national debt ballooned from less than $20 trillion to nearly $27 trillion when he left office four years later.

+Trump was quiet for several days on the issue but finally weighed in on the debt ceiling deal in an interview Wednesday night, saying he guessed the deal would pass.
+He also claimed he would "properly and permanently" fix the country's debt issues if reelected, but he did not explain how, and the national debt expanded during his first term.

-The former president has not yet weighed in since the announcement of the debt ceiling deal reached by ally and House Speaker Kevin McCarthy and President Biden.
-But earlier this month before the standoff had been resolved, Trump encouraged Republican lawmakers to allow the U.S. default for the first time ever if Democrats did not agree to "massive cuts."
+Earlier this month before the standoff had been resolved, Trump encouraged Republican lawmakers to allow the U.S. default for the first time ever if Democrats did not agree to "massive cuts."
+On Wednesday, he said he would have taken default if he had to but claimed House Speaker Kevin McCarthy "worked very hard."

 for more features.